thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 ### Idea: Accepting Worse Solutions with Decreasing Probability

 [Simulated Annealing](http://en.wikipedia.org/wiki/Simulated_annealing) (SA)&nbsp;[@KGV1983OBSA; @C1985TATTTSPAESA; @DPSW1982MCTICO; @P1970AMCMFTASOCTOCOP] is a local search which provides another approach to escape local optima&nbsp;[@WGOEB; @S2003ITSSAO].
+The algorithm is inspired by the idea of simulating the thermodynamic process of *annealing* using statistical mechanics, hence the naming&nbsp;[@MRRTT1953EOSCBFCM].
 Instead of restarting the algorithm when reaching a local optima, it tries to preserve the parts of the current best solution by permitting search steps towards worsening objective values.
 This algorithm therefore introduces three principles: